BerryCloud/xapi-java/README.md

 The xAPI Model Spring Boot Autoconfigure package provides an easy way to turn on/off these validation rules one by one.

-If you use Spring boor framework, simply add the following dependency into your pom.xml...
+If you use Spring Boot framework, simply add the following dependency into your pom.xml...

 ```
 <dependency>